George Bingham, 3rd Earl of Lucan: 'The Exterminator'

 Lord Bingham succeeded his father as 3rd Earl of Lucan in the Peerage of Ireland on 30 June 1839 and, having become an Irish Representative Peer in June 1840 and having been promoted to colonel on 23 November 1841, he became Lord Lieutenant of Mayo in 1845.
 During the Great Famine in the late 1840s, he was ruthless and introduced mass evictions from villages such as Ballinrobe.
-Famously stating that he "would not breed paupers to pay priests," he demolished over 300 homes and evicted 2,000 people in Ballinrobe between 1846 and 1849.
+Famously stating that he "would not breed paupers to pay priests," he demolished over 300 homes and evicted 2,000 people in Ballinrobe alone between 1846 and 1849.
 He even insisted on closing the workhouse in Castlebar at the height of the Famine.
-For this, Lord Bingham earned the hatred of many Irishmen and became known as "The Exterminator."
+For this, Lord Bingham earned the hatred of many Irishmen and became known as "The Exterminator".
 He was promoted to major general on 11 November 1851.